 There are some exceptions, however, which is why it’s important to consult with a North Carolina work injury attorney if you have questions.
 For example, if you were under the influence of drugs or alcohol at the time of the injury or accident, then you may not be able to file for workers’ compensation.

 If you are injured in a truck accident or you develop a chronic condition as part of doing your job, you are eligible to receive monetary reimbursement for your medical expenses, lost wages, vocational rehabilitation and even transportation costs traveling to doctors or treatment locations.
 Should the injuries result in a long-term disability that prevents you from working, you could also be eligible for temporary and/or permanent disability payments.

-If your loved one died as a result of a fatal accident while they were driving a truck, you may also be eligible for additional compensation such as funeral and burial expenses.
+If your loved one died as a result of a fatal accident while they were driving a truck, you may also be eligible for death benefits such as funeral and burial expenses.

 It’s worth noting that workers’ compensation does not provide compensation for non-economic losses like pain and suffering, or emotional distress.
 Workers’ comp is a no-fault system that makes it easier and faster to obtain benefits, but the compromise is that you generally can’t sue your employer and compensation for pain and suffering is not provided.
 In order to secure payment for non-economic damages, you would have to file a third-party personal injury lawsuit against the at-fault party.

 Third-party personal injury litigation

 Often, when a large truck is involved in an accident, there may be a third party who is involved.
 For example, if a vehicle stopped suddenly in the road, causing another vehicle to swerve and sideswipe into your truck, the driver of the vehicle that stopped suddenly could be held responsible.